 - Review math facts at home, in the car, waiting in line, or during other downtime

 - Provide your child with verbal math problems.
 “Take the number five; add six; multiply by three; subtract three; divide by five.
 What’s your answer?”
-Speak slowly at first until your child gets better at solving these mental problems; then speak more quickly
+Speak slowly at first until your child gets better at solving these mental problems

-- Help your child identify ads in signs, newspapers, and magazines that use percentages
+- Help your child identify percentages in signs, newspapers, and magazines

 - Encourage your child to read nutrition labels.
-Have them calculate the percent of protein in each item
+Have them calculate the percent of a specific nutrient in each item

-- Fold a sheet of paper in half and have your child draw a shape along the fold; cut out the shape and unfold the paper to see a symmetrical shape
+- Fold a sheet of paper in half and have your child draw a shape along the fold; cut out the shape and unfold the paper to create a symmetrical shape

 - Look around the house for different geometric shapes, such as triangles, squares, circles, and rectangles

-- Use household items (such as toothpicks, marshmallows, straws, twist-ties, sticks, or paper) to construct shapes
+- Use common household items, such as toothpicks, marshmallows, empty toilet paper rolls, twist ties, sticks, and paper, to construct shapes

-- Help your child recognize and identify real-world examples of right angles (the corner of a book) and parallel lines (railroad tracks)
+- Help your child recognize and identify real-world examples of right angles (e.g., the corner of a book) and parallel lines (e.g., railroad tracks)

 - While driving together, direct your child to look for objects with the same size and shape